 There are no personal benefits to taking part.
-However, this study will deliver wider benefits in that it will provide information regarding quality of life in patients being treated for locally recurrent rectal cancer in many centres internationally.
+However, this study will deliver wider benefits in that it will provide information regarding quality of life in patients being treated for locally recurrent rectal cancer in many centers internationally.
 It will also allow the LRRC-QoL to be used in future international research.

-WILL MY TAKING PART BE CONFIDENTIAL?
+WILL MY PARTICIPATION BE CONFIDENTIAL?

-Only your medical team and the research team will know about your participation in the study.
+Only your medical team and the research team will be informed of your participation in the study.